Drupal 7 upgrade options

 The back office of your D7 website would be "locked" and only available to your content editors or site administrators under very secure measures (e.g. IP restriction, Cloudflare Rules, VPN etc.) which would keep the more vulnerable and dynamic aspect of your D7 website "hidden" from the public.

-4. Stay on Drupal 7 and tread carefully i.e. maintain your website using your own resources
+4. Stay on Drupal 7 and tread lightly i.e. maintain your website using your own resources

 Maintaining Drupal 7 beyond EOL